ShikharPandey0170/library-management-system/README.md

 # Library Management System

-A Command-Line Interface (CLI) application built with Python and MySQL for managing library operations.
-The system allows librarians to manage books and members, issue and return books, and maintain borrowing records with automatic inventory updates.
+A Command-Line Interface (CLI) application built with **Python** and **MySQL** for managing basic library operations.
+The system allows users to manage books and members, borrow and return books, and maintain borrowing records with automatic inventory updates.

+This project uses a **modular file structure**, where database setup, book functions, member functions, borrowing functions, and the main menu are separated into different Python files for better readability, maintainability, and collaborative development.

 ---